uhasker/getting-things-done-in-next-js/src/chapter4/04-the-document-object-model.md

 element.innerHTML = 'New task';
 ```

-You can append an element a last child of a parent element using `parentElement.appendChild(childElement)`.
+You can append an element as a last child of a parent element using `parentElement.appendChild(childElement)`.
 For example to append the newly created `element` to another element `taskList` you would write this:

 ```js